-- (a) A violation of this section shall be subject to enforcement through criminal prosecution and/or civil penalties, as provided herein. - (b) Violation a Misdemeanor.
-A person who violates this chapter shall be guilty of a misdemeanor punishable by imprisonment in the county jail not exceeding six months or by fine not exceeding one thousand dollars (\$1,000.00). - (c) Civil Penalties.
-Additionally, the City may assess civil penalties pursuant to Goleta Municipal Code Chapter 1.02.
+- (a) A violation of this section shall be subject to enforcement through civil penalties, as provided herein. - (c) The City may assess civil penalties pursuant to Goleta Municipal Code Chapter 1.02.
 (Administrative Citations) in the amounts provided in Section 1.02.080. - (d) Each violation shall be deemed a distinct and separate offense.